American Revolution: Mercantilism

+British military presence after 1754

 During the French and Indian War (1754–1763), the British government fielded 45,000 soldiers, half British Regulars and half colonial volunteers.
-The colonies also contributed money to the war effort; however, two-fifths of this spending was reimbursed by the British government.
+The colonies also contributed funds and materiel to the war effort; though, two-fifths of this spending was reimbursed by the British government.
 Great Britain defeated France and acquired that nation's territory east of the Mississippi River.

-In early 1763, the Bute ministry decided to permanently garrison 10,000 soldiers in North America.
-The impetus behind this was to allow approximately 1,500 politically well-connected British Army officers to remain on active duty with full pay in the colonies, since stationing a standing army in Great Britain during peacetime was politically unacceptable.
-As the government found, American colonists also found a standing army in peacetime unacceptable, when the first of the Quartering Acts were imposed in 1765.
-The British government's stated reason for the decision for the standing army "was the threat posed by French troops being stationed in the West Indies" and a standing army would supposedly provide defense against Native Americans in the west and foreign populations in newly acquired territories (the French in Canada and the Spanish in Florida).
-In addition, British soldiers could help collect customs duties and prevent white colonists from instigating conflict with Native Americans.
-Instead, it caused a major insurrection (i.e., Pontiac's War, 1763–66) due to outrage at "the arrogance, cruelty, and stinginess of General Amherst", the British commander.
-The situation in the west was complicated when white settlers migrated beyond the Appalachian Mountains, increased after the French threat was removed, and the Native Americans' uprising was a response.
-The Grenville ministry issued the Royal Proclamation of 1763, designating the territory between the Appalachian Mountains and the Mississippi River as an Indian Reserve closed to white settlement.
-The Proclamation angered settlers, fur traders, and land speculators and it failed to stop their westward migration.
+In order to allow approximately 1,500 politically well-connected British Army officers to remain on active duty in America with full pay after the war, the Bute ministry decided in early 1763 to permanently garrison 10,000 soldiers in North America.
+Due to long-established English resistance to a standing army, stationing these officers in Great Britain during peacetime was a politically unacceptable alternative.
+The excuse made for a standing army in America was defense against French troops stationed in the West Indies, and foreign populations in newly acquired territories (the French in Canada and the Spanish in Florida).
+In addition, British soldiers were supposed to help collect customs duties and prevent colonists from instigating conflict with Native Americans.

+Instead, increased British migration beyond the Appalachian Mountains and Native American anger over the policies of General Jeffery Amherst caused Pontiac's War (1763–1766).
+In response, the Grenville ministry issued the Royal Proclamation of 1763, designating the territory between the Appalachian Mountains and the Mississippi River an Indian Reserve closed to colonial settlement.
+The Proclamation angered settlers, fur traders, and land speculators; however, it failed to stop westward migration.